locmai/locmai-home-dev/_posts/vault_argocd_gitops.md

 ## Injecting Vault secrets into Kubernetes pods via sidecar

-I followed through this official [article](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar).
-The idea is enable Kubernetes authentication in Vault, bind a Kubernetes Service Account to a role in Vault, then setting the role to allow the pods that go with the Service Account to read the secrets in a scoped manner.
+I followed through the official [article](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar).
+The idea is enable Kubernetes authentication in Vault, bind a Kubernetes Service Account to a role, then setting that role to allow the pods that go with the Service Account to read the secrets in a scoped manner.

 Started installing it with the official Helm chart for Vault via Terraform: [init-resources.tf](https://github.com/locmai/humble/blob/7e5eaf271b5b88f83ea8460935d195f39bb11acd/infras/terraform/init-resources.tf#L16)